-You can make Contract Tools analyze only a part of your document.
+You can make Contract Tools analyze part of your document.
 This is useful if you want to exclude content from Contract Tools’ analysis, for example:

-A cover page, a table of contents, and other content that may appear at the beginning of a document
+A cover page, a table of contents, and other content that appears at the beginning of a document

-Signature blocks, exhibits, schedules, and other content that may appear at the end of a document
+Signature blocks, exhibits, schedules, and other content that appears at the end of a document

 This is also useful if you want to analyze a contract that’s part of a larger document.

-Click the arrow to the right of the Analyze button at the bottom of the Contract Tools pane to show the Analyze pop‑up menu.
+Click the arrow next to the Analyze button at the bottom of the Contract Tools pane; see The Contract Tools Pane to learn more.